musacatak/Gloabal-AI-Hub-Python-Bootcamp-Projects/Project 2/README.md

 * Which year has the highest total runtime value?
 * What is the genre which each language is used the most?
 * Is there any outlier data in dataset?
 Explain.

+###### Instructions

+* When you terminate the main file, you can access the main menu that contains all questions that you asked before.
+* Select a number to reach answer of relevant question.
+* Then if you want to keep going with other questions type 1 ,otherwise type 2 to exit.
+* You can check answers from charts and terminal output.